mason-cds-intro-comput-sci/intro-cds/docs/github.md

 ### How to import a repository

-To import a repository from other account click on "+" sign and then click on "Import repository" option.
-After that, you need to provide a link of other repository which you need to clone or import and the repository name to store on your GitHub account.
+To import a repository from another account click on the "+" sign and then click on "Import repository" option.
+After that, you need to provide a link of the other repository which you need to clone or import and the repository name to store it under on your GitHub account.
 After giving all the details click on "Begin import" button.

 <div class='click-img'><img src="img/repository_step_6.jpg" width="100%" style="display: block; margin: auto;" /></div>